 fmriprep is installed as a singularity container.
 By default it will always run the current latest version.
 If you need a version that is not currently installed on triton, please open an issue at https://version.aalto.fi/gitlab/AaltoScienceIT/triton/issues

-Here an example to run fmriprep for one subject, using an interactive session, without free-surfer reconall, using ica-aroma.
+Here an example to run fmriprep for one subject, using an interactive session, without free-surfer reconall, using ica-aroma, and with co-registration to the 2mm isotropic MNI template space (MNI152NLin6Asym, FSL bounding box of 91x109x91 voxels).
 The raw data in BIDS format are in the path

 <path-to-bids>, then you can create a folder for the derivatives that is different than the BIDS folder

 <path-to-your-derivatives-folder>.
 Also create a temporary folder under your scratch/work folders for storing temporary files

 /scratch/work/USERNAME/tmp/.
 The content of this folder is removed after fmriprep has finished.